 Today in the office, I saw two pregnant patients that were highly concerned about their baby’s movements.
-Patient A was anxious that her baby wasn’t moving nearly as much as normal, while patient B feared her future gymnast was moving far too much.
+Patient A was anxious that their baby wasn’t moving nearly as much as normal, while patient B feared their future gymnast was moving far too much.

 What is considered “normal” for a baby’s movement during pregnancy varies widely.
 It might help to understand which movements are abnormal and when you should call your provider.